selma-Bentaiba/selma-Bentaiba.github.io/_notes/learn_to_learn.markdown

 ## Progressive overload; if it's not hard, you are not learning

-## SMART; Specific Measuable Achievable, Relevant, and Time-bound
+## SMART; Specific Measurable Achievable, Relevant, and Time-bound

-## Enjoy; What's the point if you are not having fun
+## Enjoy; What's the point if you are not having fun -->